Insulation and draught-proofing guides

 Losses from radiators.
 Radiators on external walls can often direct the heat outside; consider putting foil behind radiators to reflect heat into the room; radiator foil is available from DIY stores, though kitchen foil does a good job too!

-Losses though floorboards.
+Losses through floorboards.
 If you have wooden floorboards (particularly those in older houses that are laid directly on beams), you can reduce heat loss by filling the gaps between and around them with an acrylic sealant or with tubing that you can put between the gaps.
 Timber floors can also be insulated by lifting the floorboards and laying mineral wool insulation supported by netting between the joists.
 Gaps between floor boards and skirting boards are also an area where heat can be lost; DIY stores have a variety of options for filling gaps.
 Using rugs or carpet also helps to reduce heat loss.
 In the image below shows floor boards that are laid directly onto beam.
 Significant draughts were coming through the floor boards; the image was taken part way through fitting gap sealer – it had been fitted in the lower part of the image but not the upper part.

-Install or top up cavity wall insultation.
-If you have cavity wall insulation you can use a thermal imaging camera to check whether there are any areas missing insultation.
+Install or top up cavity wall insulation.
+If you have cavity wall insulation you can use a thermal imaging camera to check whether there are any areas missing insulation.
 In a house with cavity wall insulation, you would be able to see whether the insulation went around the whole house or whether the cavity was built room by room with bricks going directly from outside to inside at the room junctions.
 If the cavity wall did not go all the way round the outside of the house there would effectively be a cold bridge where the bricks were allowing heat to escape from your home.

 Solid wall insulation.
 Solid walls can lose heat just like cavity walls; the only way to reduce this heat loss is to insulate them on the inside or (much better) on the outside.
 It’s not cheap, but you will soon see the benefits to your heating bill.